angelggdev/GeekShop/README.md

 - __getDocuments__:

-    Function that receives five parameters:
+    Function that brings information from the database.
+It receives five parameters:

         -col (string): name of the collection that provides the information.
         -isOneItem (boolean): true if you want to get only one document form database, false if you want to get more than one item.